fbkarsdorp/python-course/README.md

 ### Linux (Ubuntu/Debian)

-0. Only take these steps if you know what you are doing.
+Only take these steps if you know what you are doing.
 Otherwise, simply download and install the Anaconda Python Distribution

-1. Open a terminal
-2. Type:
+First open a terminal, then type

     sudo apt-get install python3 ipython3 ipython3-notebook numpy scipy matplotlib